FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 (Incorrect.
 A Dedicated Interconnect connects a data center to your VPC.)

 Order a Partner Interconnect from a Google Cloud partner, and ensure that proper routes are configured.
+(Incorrect.
+A Partner Interconnect allows access to your VPC network via a partner.This would allow access between on-premises and your internal IP addresses, which greatly exceeds the scope and does not follow the principle of least privilege.)

 Connect the network to a Google point of presence, and enable Direct Peering.